Digoxin and Licorice: Can You Take Them Together?

 What happens when you take digoxin with licorice?

 Digoxin is a narrow-therapeutic-index cardiac glycoside used to slow heart rate in atrial fibrillation and provide modest inotropic support in heart failure.
-Its sensitivity to potassium is well established: when serum potassium drops, digoxin binds more tightly to the cardiac Na+/K+ ATPase, and toxic effects can occur even at otherwise therapeutic blood levels.
+Its effect depends heavily on potassium: when serum potassium drops, digoxin binds more tightly to the cardiac Na+/K+ ATPase, and toxic effects can occur even at otherwise therapeutic blood levels.
+Licorice can lower potassium, and that is where the two collide.

 Why is this important?

-Digoxin toxicity is potentially lethal.
+Digoxin toxicity can be serious.
 Early symptoms include nausea, vomiting, abdominal pain, fatigue, visual disturbances (classically yellow-green halos around lights), and confusion.
-Cardiac manifestations include atrial tachycardia with block, ventricular bigeminy, AV block, ventricular tachycardia, and ventricular fibrillation.
-Treatment requires hospital admission, electrolyte correction, and sometimes digoxin-specific antibody fragments (DigiFab) for severe poisoning.
+Cardiac manifestations can include atrial tachycardia with block, ventricular bigeminy, AV block, and in severe cases ventricular tachycardia or fibrillation.
+Significant poisoning requires hospital care, electrolyte correction, and occasionally digoxin-specific antibody fragments.

-The risk is amplified in elderly patients, in those with kidney impairment (which slows digoxin clearance), in patients also taking diuretics (which further lower potassium), and in heart failure patients on aggressive diuresis.
-A single licorice exposure rarely causes toxicity, but daily consumption of black licorice candy or licorice tea over weeks routinely produces clinically significant hypokalemia.
+The risk is higher in older adults, in people with kidney impairment (which slows digoxin clearance), and in those also taking diuretics that further lower potassium — a common situation in heart failure.
+A single licorice exposure rarely causes a problem; it is regular, day-after-day consumption over weeks that tends to produce meaningful hypokalemia.

 What should you do?

-If you have been consuming licorice and are on digoxin, tell your prescriber.
-They can check serum potassium, magnesium, and digoxin levels and look for ECG changes.
-Do not stop digoxin without guidance.
-If you develop nausea, vomiting, palpitations, visual changes, or unusual fatigue, seek urgent evaluation.
+• Before changing anything: If you take digoxin and have been consuming licorice regularly, tell your prescriber.
+They can check serum potassium, magnesium, and digoxin levels and review your ECG.
+Do not stop digoxin on your own.

 Which specific products are affected?